BishopFox/bfinject/README.md

 ```

 ## How does it work?
+On Electra, bfinject is basically a wrapper that takes care of correctly codesigning your dylibs before injecting them using `/bootstrap/inject_criticald`.
+On LiberiOS, there is no equivalent of `inject_criticald`, so bfinject supplies its own injector called `bfinjector4realz`.
+It's completely standalone, doesn't require jailbreakd, QiLin, or anything like that.

-At a high level, it side-loads a self-signed .dylib into a running Apple-signed App Store app like this:
+At a high level, bfinjector4realz it side-loads a self-signed .dylib into a running Apple-signed App Store app like this:

 * Allocate some memory pages in the remote process for a new temporary stack
 * Place the string "/path/to/my.dylib" at known location in stack